 The creative industry keeps on moving, with the importance of creativity growing in these times of increasing digitalisation.
-The terms 'hygge' (warm and cosy), mindfulness and deceleration are on everyone’s lips, and they have developed into societal trends where creative handicrafts play an important role.
-Turning away from mainstream products in favour of individualisation is the main focus here.
+The terms individualisation and we-culture, mindfulness and deceleration are on everyone’s lips, and they have developed into societal trends where creative handicrafts play an important role.
 Discover the latest trends in the creative industry here.

 The bora.herke.palmisano design studio has been commissioned by Messe Frankfurt to introduce the trends for the upcoming DIY season.
 The trends are graphically portrayed at the Creativeworld Trends, which presents the materials and tools of the exhibiting manufacturers used to make each individual piece.
 In addition, the trend themes are clearly and attractively summarised for you in a brochure.
 Let yourself be inspired and find numerous inspirations for your projects.

 LOCATION: HALL 4.1 F52/53

 The coming creative trends revolve fully around the power of creation.
 Everything is permitted under the motto ‘Work in progress’ – providing it is colourful and experimental.
 Claudia Herke, designer at Stilbüro bora.herke.palmisana, explains what is behind this:

 “This season, we are experimental, wild and have the courage to try out new things.
 After all, the focus of DIY is not just on the finished product but also on the creative process.
 Arts and crafts meet our need to make things with our own hands.
 For the coming trends, we emphasise that creativity finds expression in the process of creation.
 There are no obstacles to new ideation during the intensive process of trying out materials and techniques.
 We aim to cross borders and risk dead ends in the interests of exploring new opportunities.
 In this case, mixed media are the key to creativity.
 There is no single technique for a special product.
 On the contrary, variety is the result of experimental trial and error.”